-Applications for assistantships, fellowships, and scholarships administered by the History Department must be submitted directly to the History Department before March 1, and awards will be made in April.
+Applications for assistantships, fellowships, and scholarships administered by the History Department must be submitted directly to the History Department before March 1, and awards will be made later that month.

-For more information about Departmental Financial Aid, Contact Graduate Coordinator, Stephen Brain.
+For more information about Departmental Financial Aid, Contact Graduate Coordinator, Andrew F. Lang.

 Financial Aid available through the Social Science Research Center:

 History graduate students are also eligible for research assistantships in the Social Science Research Center (SSRC).
-Graduate students awarded an SSRC assistantship will typically assist faculty members engaged in large-scale collaborative projects.
+Graduate students awarded an SSRC assistantship will typically assist faculty members out of the history department engaged in large-scale collaborative projects.

 Information about these assistantships may be obtained from: